-Claude Viallat studied at the École des Beaux-Arts de Montpellier from 1955 to 1959, then at the École des Beaux-Arts in Paris in 1962-63, in Raymond Legueult’s workshop.
+Claude Viallat (born 1936 in France) studied at the Ecole des Beaux-Arts de Montpellier from 1955 to 1959, then at the École des Beaux-Arts in Paris in 1962-63, in Raymond Legueult’s workshop.
 In 1966, he adopts a process based on fingerprints, which shall enter into a critical radical of the lyrical abstraction and geometric (in technique called All-over).
 A neutral form is repeated on a free canvas without frame determining the composition of the work.
-In 1969, he was a founding member of Supports / Surfaces.
+In 1970, he was a founding member of Supports / Surfaces.